10-Q 1 form10-q.htm

 NOTE 5: LEASES

-In November 2016, our Mexican subsidiary, Biomerica de Mexico, entered a 10-year lease for approximately 8,100 square feet of manufacturing space, with a single 10-year renewal option at lease end.
-Additionally, Biomerica de Mexico leases a smaller unit on a month-to-month basis for specific manufacturing processes.
-In addition, our German subsidiary, BioEurope GmbH, maintains a small office in Lindau, Germany, under a month-to-month lease agreement, serving as its headquarters.
+In November 2016, the Company’s Mexican subsidiary, Biomerica de Mexico, entered into a 10-year lease for approximately 8,100 square feet of manufacturing space.
+The Company has one 10-year option to renew at the end of the initial lease period.
+Biomerica de Mexico also leases a smaller unit on a month-to-month basis for use in the Company’s manufacturing process.

 For purposes of determining straight-line rent expense, the lease term is calculated from the date the Company first takes possession of the facility, including any periods of free rent and any renewal options periods that the Company is reasonably certain of exercising.
 The Company’s office and equipment leases generally have contractually specified minimum rent and annual rent increases are included in the measurement of the right-of-use asset and related lease liabilities.
 Additionally, under these lease arrangements, the Company may be required to pay directly, or reimburse the lessors, for some maintenance and operating costs.
 Such amounts are generally variable and therefore not included in the measurement of the right-of-use asset and related lease liabilities but are instead recognized as variable lease expense in the consolidated statements of operations and comprehensive loss when they are incurred.

-The following table presents information on our operating leases for the three months and nine months ended February 29, 2024 and February 28, 2023:
+The following table presents information on our operating leases for the three months ended August 31, 2024 and 2023:

 Operating Leases

-The following table summarizes the Company’s other supplemental lease information for the nine months ended February 29, 2024 and February 28, 2023:
+The following table summarizes the Company’s other supplemental lease information for the three months ended August 31, 2024 and 2023:

 Weighted-average discount rate 6.50% 6.50%